People

 “We are deeply dedicated to continuously learning, growing and evolving our approach and organization, and work closely with the companies under our stewardship to help them do the same.”

 Julia Karol is President and COO of Watermill Group.
 She is the founder of WMX, Watermill’s initiative to accelerate change by investing in gender diverse teams with a vision to build enduring businesses.
 She is responsible for overall firm operations and helping Watermill portfolio companies develop and implement their strategies.
-Previously, as a Watermill Principal, Julia helped guide the day-to-day operations of the firm, directed the firm’s investor relations and managed fundraising initiatives for acquisitions.

 EDUCATION: